 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to our Website or over any public network.
 Any transmission of personal information is at your own risk.
 Without prejudice to any mandatory legal obligations to which we may be subject, we are not responsible for circumvention of any privacy settings or security measures contained on our Website.

-AANA may change, add, modify or remove portions of this Policy at any time, which shall become effective immediately upon posting on this web page.
-The date the Policy was last revised is May 25, 2018.
+AANA reserves the right to change, add, modify or remove portions of this Policy at any time, which shall become effective immediately upon posting on this web page.
+The date the Policy was last revised is December 10, 2018.
 It is your responsibility to review this Policy for any changes.
 By continuing to use our Website, you agree to any changes in the Policy.

 EU Privacy Notice

 If you are a resident of the European Union (EU) or European Economic Area (EEA) whose personal information we collect, the following additional information applies to you.

 1.1 - Where you are an EU or EEA resident and AANA knowingly collects your personal information (also called 'personal data'), we will do so in accordance with applicable laws that regulate data protection and privacy.
 This includes, without limitation, the EU General Data Protection Regulation (2016/679) ('GDPR') and EU member state national laws that implement or regulate the collection, processing and privacy of your personal data (together, 'EU Data Protection Law').

 1.3 - This Privacy Notice also provides information on your legal rights under EU Data Protection Law and how you can exercise them.